-To configure Port Settings in a UNIX environment, type the following command, tip /dev/ttyb -9600 ipAddrSet
+To configure port settings in a UNIX environment, type

+tip /dev/ttyb -9600

 - 7. Log onto the switch (with administrative privileges).
 The default administrative logon is admin and the default password is password. - a.
 Enter the following at the prompt: